 Deborah received an O’Reilly Open Source Convention (OSCON) 2010 Open Source Award in recognition of her contribution to open source communities and advocating the use of open source software in government.

-In July of 2014, Deborah accepted a position with Red Hat Software as senior director, Open Source Program Office in the Office of the CTO.
+In July of 2014, Deborah accepted a position with Red Hat, Inc. as senior director, Open Source Program Office in the Office of the CTO.
+In 2018 she was appointed to the Eclipse Foundation board of directors where she represents Red Hat.